woollybears/htc-cs-102/Week09/IndividualInstructions.md

 ### New WPF Application
 Start by creating a completely new WPF application.
 Open up Visual Studio and select File -> New -> Project, and choose "WPF Application" from the "Visual C#" menu.

+**Make sure you save your WPF application in your GitHub Repo Week09 folder.**

 ### `MainWindow.xaml` updates
 In the XAML file, add a new `Canvas` element inside of the existing `Grid`.
 Make sure to give it a `Name` so we can use it in the C# code.
 Additionally, set its background to a color: